 Federal law forbids the manufacture, distribution, and possession with intent to distribute controlled and counterfeit substances.
 Penalties for violating this statute depend on the quantity of the particular substance at issue.

 For instance, distribution of one kilogram or more of heroin, 1000 kilograms of marijuana, or 50 grams of methamphetamine are subject to a mandatory minimum federal prison sentence of ten years.
 That minimum sentence is doubled to 20 years if the use of the substance causes death or serious injury.
 The maximum sentence for distribution is life in prison, and fines as high as $10,000,000 may also be assessed.

 When the quantity of drugs involved is lower—100 grams of heroin or 100 marijuana plants, for example—the mandatory minimum sentence drops to five years, though it can increase to 20 years if the substance causes serious bodily injury or death.
 Sentences are lower where smaller quantities of marijuana are involved, but those convicted may still be required to pay a fine as high as $250,000 and be incarcerated for up to five years.

 Penalties are also lower for drugs considered less addictive and with more accepted medical uses, such as some prescription pills.
-A knowledgeable federal drug lawyer in Charleston could help a defendant identify what particular charges and consequences they may be facing in their case.
+A knowledgeable federal illegal substance attorney in Charleston could help a defendant identify what particular charges and consequences they may be facing in their case.

 Consult a Charleston Federal Drug Attorney Today

-Federal drug crimes carry severe penalties, so it is often essential to explore every available avenue of defense.
-If you are facing federal drug charges or are being questioned in connection with a federal drug crime, a qualified attorney could begin working right away to collect and preserve evidence that could prove vital to your defense.
-Call today to schedule a consultation and learn more about working with a Charleston federal drug lawyer.
+Federal substance crimes carry severe penalties, so it is often essential to explore every available avenue of defense.
+If you are facing charges like this or are being questioned in connection with a substance crime, a Charleston federal drug lawyer could begin working right away to collect and preserve evidence that could prove vital to your defense.
+Call today to schedule a consultation.